anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.rst

 Access to all the platform's components must be restricted (sec.gen.013) applying the following rules:

--  Remove, or at a minimal, disable all unnecessary user accounts
+-  Remove, or at a minimum disable all unnecessary user accounts
 -  Change all default user accounts where technically feasible
 -  Change all default credentials
 -  Prohibit logging with root account when root privileges are not